Designing the perfect kitchen in Hampshire and Surrey

 Whether you have a traditional or contemporary kitchen a clutter free approach often makes working within your kitchen much easier.
 Hide and slide oven doors as seen on The Great British Bake Off help to avoid pinch points especially if the oven is situated in a corner or close to a run of work tops.
 They also allow you to get closer to the oven when placing and removing dishes so there's no stretching over the open door.

 A hide away cupboard with a roll front is great for creating a tea and coffee area and storing a microwave or kitchen equipment that is not in use everyday.
 Include power points and keep your work top free of kettles and toaster.
 Shelves above provide space for cups and a work surface below will make it a practical space that's easy to clean and heat resistant.

 Making the most of the available space really is key to good kitchen design.
 Carousel and Grand Prix units utilise the wasted space in corner cabinets, pull out shelves are ideal for getting to the back of the cupboard in hand made designs or choose draws with different depth over cupboards below the work tops for easily accessible at a glance storage.
 Pull down shelf units are great when designing a kitchen with disabled access.
 Walk in larder and pantry style cupboards provide a place for everything with spice rack style doors and shallow shelves nothing gets lost in the back of the cupboard.
-No space for a pantry cupboard then why not invest in a pull larder cupboard, another great way to see everything in the cupboard at a glance.
+No space for a pantry cupboard, then why not invest in a pull out larder cupboard, another great easily accessible visual storage space.

 Integrated individual bins are great for sorting, recycling and composting waste, position close to food prep area for convenience.